talon/javascript-registry/packages/apollo-graph/README.md

 })
 ```

-This will create `context.dataSources.mastodon.account` which can be consumed by the resolver as
+So we extended the `RESTDataSource`, wrote a method for retrieving an `account` and instantiated it as `dataSources.mastodon` in Apollo Server.
+This will create `context.dataSources.mastodon.account` which can be consumed by the resolver like so:

 ```js
 const server = new ApolloServer({